uyennguyen0721/udacity-c5-project/README.md

 * `Auth` - this function should implement a custom authorizer for API Gateway that should be added to all other functions.

-* `GetTodos` - should return all TODOs for a current user.
+* `GetCarts` - should return all CARTs for a current user.
 A user id can be extracted from a JWT token that is sent by the frontend

 It should return data that looks like this: